nullrocket/ember-simple-dom-tools/README.md

 ## Useless for the moment.
-As you get deeper into Ember you frequently need don't jQuery and other dom manipulation libraries or their overhead.
+This library **ember-simple-dom-tools** is a collection of dom utilities as an alternative to jQuery or other dom manipulation libraries
 This library is not as fully featured as jQuery but does allow you to pull in the bare minimum and efficient dom manipulation functionality needed.

-ember-simple-dom-tools is a collection of dom utilities as an alternative to jQuery.

 ## API Design summary